 Extreme heat grips Oman on summer solstice

-Muscat: People in the sultanate will experience the longest day of the year today as the summer solstice begins today.

-Summer doesn’t officially start until the summer solstice, which falls on Thursday, June 21 this year.
+Muscat: People in the Sultanate experienced the longest day of the year on Thursday as the summer solstice began.
+Summer doesn’t officially start until the summer solstice which began on Thursday.

 The highest recorded temperature in Oman today was 47 degree Celsius at Bidbid.
 Muscat recorded 42 C. Oman Met department said the weather condition is going to prevail for a few more weeks.